YoussefKamal098/binary_trees/README.md

   - Same as average case because AVL trees are self-balancing, preventing worst-case scenarios like those in unbalanced binary search trees.

+### AVL Tree Insertion Process
+  1. Perform a standard BST insertion for the new node.
+  2. Update the height of each node from the inserted node to the root.
+  3. Check if the tree violates the AVL balance property at any node:
+     - Calculate the balance factor (height difference between the left and right subtrees) for each node.
+     - If the balance factor is greater than 1 or less than -1 at any node, the tree is unbalanced at that node.
+  4. If an imbalance is detected, perform rotations to restore the AVL balance property:
+     - Left-Left (LL) Case: Right Rotate the unbalanced node.
+     - Right-Right (RR) Case: Left Rotate the unbalanced node.
+     - Left-Right (LR) Case: Left Rotate the left child of the unbalanced node, followed by a Right Rotate of the unbalanced node.
+     - Right-Left (RL) Case: Right Rotate the right child of the unbalanced node, followed by a Left Rotate of the unbalanced node.
+  5. Continue checking and balancing the tree recursively up to the root.

+  ### AVL Tree Deletion Process
+  1. Perform a standard BST deletion for the node to be deleted.
+  2. Update the height of each node from the deleted node's parent up to the root.
+  3. Check if the tree violates the AVL balance property at any
+     node:
+     - Calculate the balance factor for each node.
+     - If the balance factor is greater than 1 or less than -1 at any node, the tree is unbalanced at that node.
+  4. If an imbalance is detected, perform rotations to restore the AVL balance property, similar to the insertion process.
+  5. Continue checking and balancing the tree recursively up to the root.

+  `Note:` During both insertion and deletion, rotations may be necessary to maintain the AVL tree's balanced structure.
+  These rotations ensure that the AVL tree remains height-balanced, which results in efficient searching, insertion, and deletion operations.

 ### Applications

 - `Database Indexing and Search Optimization:` AVL trees, being self-balancing, ensure that search operations in databases remain efficient even as the dataset grows.
 They are used in scenarios where frequent updates to the database are expected, maintaining optimal performance.